 For U.S. federal income tax purposes, gain or loss you realize on the sale or other disposition of shares of our common stock or ADSs generally will be capital gain or loss, and will be long-term capital gain or loss if you held the shares of our common stock or ADSs for more than one year.
 The amount of your gain or loss will be equal to the difference between your tax basis in the shares of our common stock or ADSs disposed of and the amount realized on the disposition, in each case as determined in U.S. dollars.
 If a Chilean tax is withheld on the sale or disposition of the shares of our common stock or ADSs, your amount realized will include the gross amount of the proceeds of such sale or disposition before deduction of the Chilean tax.
-See "-Chilean Taxation-Taxation of Capital Gains" for a description of when a disposition may be subject to taxation by Chile.
+See "-Chilean Taxation- Taxation of Capital Gains" for a description of when a disposition may be subject to taxation by Chile.
 Such gain or loss generally will be U.S.-source gain or loss for foreign tax credit purposes.
 Consequently, you may not be able to credit any Chilean tax imposed on the disposition of shares of our common stock or ADSs against your taxable income unless you have other foreign-source income in the appropriate foreign tax credit category.
 If the Proposed U.S.-Chile Treaty becomes effective, however, a U.S. holder who is eligible for the benefits of the treaty and whose gain from the sale of shares is not exempt from Chilean tax under such treaty may elect to treat disposition gain that is subject to Chilean tax as foreign-source gain and claim a credit in respect of the tax.
-You should consult your tax advisers as to whether the Chilean tax on gains may be creditable taxes in computing your income, subject to generally applicable limitations under U.S. law.
-An election to deduct foreign taxes instead of claiming foreign tax credits must apply to all foreign taxes paid or accrued in the taxable year.
+You should consult your tax advisers as to whether the Chilean tax on gains may be creditable against your U.S. federal income tax on foreign-source income from other sources.
+Alternatively, instead of claiming a credit, you may elect to deduct otherwise creditable taxes in computing your income, subject to generally applicable limitations under U.S. law.
+An election to deduct foreign taxes instead of claiming foreign tax credits must apply to all foreign taxes paid or accrued in